chamilo/chamilo-lms/tests/behat/README.md

 - Social network tool must be available (allow_social_tool = true)
 - Student can register to the system (allow_registration = yes)
 - Teacher can register to the system (allow_registration_as_teacher = yes)
+- The CHECK_PASS_EASY_TO_FIND in app/config/profile.conf.php must be set to false

 ### Run tests